felgueres/cs/README.md

 // Takes O(1) time
 ```

-**QUEUES** Insert op is called ENQUEUE and delete DEQUEUE and doesn't take an element arg.
+**QUEUES** Insert op is called ENQUEUE and delete DEQUEUE - both dont take an element argument.
 Queue has a head and a tail.
-When element is inserted is takes its place on the tail.
+When element is inserted it takes its place on the tail.
 The element dequeued is always the one at the head.

 Queue has attribute Q.head that points or indexes its head, and an attribute Q.tail that indexes the next location at which a new item will arrive.
-Note the element reside between Q.head ...
+The elements reside between Q.head ...
 Q.tail - 1, ie. Q.tail is free.

 When Q.tail = Q.head, queue is empty, if dequeue, queue underflows.